NikhilReddyPishati/Hangman/README.md

 # Hangman
 Game Which Is Related to Guessing Of Fruits Which are Previously saved
-- It Just Provide You some blanks
+- It Just Provide You some blanks With a size